Tax Preparation Miami Tax Changes 2012.

-Tax Preparation Miami should be aware that the Due Date of Return The end of tax season is April 17, 2012 for returns not on extension.
+Tax Preparation Miami should be aware that the Due Date of Return The end of tax season is April 17, 2012, for returns not on the extension.

 Tax Preparation Miami CPA’s should also be aware that the Standard Mileage Rates were changed mid-year.
 From 01/01/2011 to 06/30/2011 the rate was 51 cents per mile; after 06/30/2011 it went up to 55 cents per mile.
 The rate for use of a vehicle to get medical care also changed in midyear.
 From 01/01/2011 through 06/30/2011 the rate is 19 cents a mile and is 23.5 cents a mile for the remainder of the year.
 The 2011 rate for use of a vehicle to do volunteer work for certain charitable organizations remains at 14 cents a mile.

 Tax Preparation Miami for Schedule SE For 2011, the FICA portion of SE tax is reduced from 12.4% to 10.4%.
 The Medicare (HI) portion of the SE tax remains 2.9%.
 As a result, the SE tax rate is reduced from 15.3% to 13.3%.

 Net self-employment income is no longer reduced by the amount of the self-employed health insurance deduction.